AdobeDocs/experience-manager-release-information.en/help/aem-releases-updates.md

 ## [!DNL Experience Manager] as a [!DNL Cloud Service] {#aem-as-cloud-service}

-[!DNL Experience Manager] as a [!DNL Cloud Service] follows a monthly release cadence.
-As a result, new features are available as continuous updates to [!DNL Experience Manager] every month.
+[!DNL Experience Manager] as a [!DNL Cloud Service] generally targets a monthly release cadence for new features.

 See [Current Release Notes for [!DNL Experience Manager] as a [!DNL Cloud Service]](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/release-notes/release-notes-current.html) for details of the current/latest version.
 From there, you can also navigate to details of prior versions (arranged chronologically).